Have you ever seen Valentino Rossi?

 Fluorescent materials are designed to be used for up to 6 months outdoors and 2 years indoors.

 This reduced outdoor life is due to fading (technically called photobleaching) that can occur.

-The fluorescent pigments that give the colour their insane brightness also will become ineffective over time when exposed to direct sunlight.
+The fluorescent pigments that give the color their insane brightness also will become ineffective over time when exposed to direct sunlight.
 If you are looking for a different option, browse our custom stickers.